 A fugitive pigment list with independent lightfast test results.
 Many watercolors, gouache, acrylic paints and other art supplies claim to have a high degree of lightfastness.
 Large reputable companies are usually accurate with their ratings, but some companies lie.
 Sometimes they are simply misinformed due to limited testing data originating from the ingredient manufacturer.
 There are dozens of fugitive pigments misrepresented as being lightfast.
 They may have tested a pigment in only one type of paint.
 Acrylic paint can initially appear to have more light resistance due to the thick masstone application plus the polymer binder that serves as a waterproof coating.
 A pigment stated to be max lightfast in acrylic, could be fugitive in watercolor.
 I've heard people say that watercolor is more fugitive than other mediums, but this is not always the case.
 There are hundreds of lightfast pigments used in watercolors that can withstand daily sunlight for years.
 A thick application of a pigment in acrylic may have its top layers fade first.
 This degradation is not clearly visible for a long period of time.
-A manufacturer could determine a pigment to be "lightfast", but later an artist dilutes it to a thin watery layer and discovers it actually fades.
+A manufacturer could determine a pigment to be "lightfast", but later if an artist dilutes it to a thin watery layer they may discover it actually fades.
 It was never truly a lightfast pigment, it will just take longer to fade in a thick layer.
 Lightfast testing of both masstone and diluted watercolor paints is one of the best indicators of the UV durability of a pigment.

 Understanding lightfast rating systems: Here in the USA UV stable paints are labeled ASTM "LFI" to "LFII".
 (Formerly known as American Society for Testing and Materials, it is one of the only systems where the lower number is better.
-Written in roman numerals on a scale from I-V. LFI and II being lightfast and IV-V being fugitive.)
-Other lightfast rating sytems include the Blue Wool scale of 1 to 8 (BW1 being the worst, BW8 being the best) and star systems with ratings like "+++" or *** (of 3 stars) or ***** (of 5 stars) in a star system that works like review ratings where more stars is better.
+Written in roman numerals on a scale from I-V. LFI and II being lightfast, III being borderline/fair and IV-V being fugitive.)
+Other lightfast rating systems include the Blue Wool scale of 1 to 8 (BW1 being the worst, BW8 being the best) and star systems with ratings like "+++" or *** (of 3 stars) or ***** (of 5 stars) in a star system that works like review ratings where more stars is better.
 This varies based on the brand/country of origin with each company deciding which system they prefer.